 So how did we get here?
 Flashback to a gym in Goleta, CA; in early 2014.
-Most of the patrons were engineers from local Santa Barbara tech shops.
-I was talking with another engineer that I never met before.
+Most of the patrons were engineers from local Santa Barbara tech shops and I was talking to one that I never met before.
 We quickly got to what we were hacking on: myself on advanced sensors for the government and GroupGets.com with my co-founder, while he just happened to be one of the main Lepton designers at FLIR.
 Things clicked and soon we had one of the few Lepton prototypes in the world that could leave the building - it's better to be lucky than good right?

 The FLIR Lepton long-wave infrared (LWIR) thermal imaging camera core was the perfect opportunity to publicly launch our group buy platform with.
 It was a cutting edge thermal imaging sensor capable of measuring remote temperatures in a field of view at an unforeseen size and price but its initial minimum order quantity was $200K.
 This was the exact problem that we were trying to solve!